Content of this article:

 To replace ASUS laptop hard drive, you JUST need to prepare a new SSD and be sure it uses the same disk type (MBR or GPT) as old disk.
 And it does not matter if it is not, you can use its Edit Partitions features to convert the destination disk from MBR to GPT or vice versa.
 You can also use it adjust partition size if the new SSD is larger.

 Before starting to clone disk partition, you need to check disk type for both.

 - Go to Disk Management, right click the hard disk or SSD and choose Properties > Volume > Partition Style, then you will see MBR or GPT at the right side.

 - Check the new SSD with the sam steps.
 If they are MBR or GPT, you don't need to convert the disk type.
 Just pay attention to the disk capacity in case the clone hard drive unallocated space left.

 Step 1.
 Plug your new SSD hard drive into laptop via connector, or directly install SSD on your desktop.
 Then select "Clone" and "Disk Clone".

 Step 2.
 Select your ASUS hard drive (eg: disk 0) and click "Next".

 Step 3.
 Select your new SSD as Destination disk and click "Next".

-Step 4.
+Step 5.
 Preview the Operation Summary and click "Start Clone" to run the disk cloning process.
-Tick "SSD Alignment" to accelerate the outputting and inputting speed of SSD.

 Step 5.
 Take out hard drive and add the new SSD disk with screwdriver.
 Then, boot computer from it.